German PronounsI, You, We, In German

 Accusative Case

-Now, let's take a look at the same grammar table for possessive pronouns, but with the addition of the accusative case:
+Now, let’s look at the table for possessive pronouns, in the accusative case:

 Possessive Pronouns (Nominative + Accusative Cases)

-With the table above in mind, guess which possessive pronoun could replace the noun in the accusative case, in these example sentences.
+Using the table above, guess which possessive pronoun replaces the accusative noun in these sentences.

 Good job! 🎉